khakhalin/notes/keywords/echo_state.md

 Apparently one really cool thing about ESN is that they are highly parallelizable - check how it is done, and is it really better than "normal" networks?

-Interesting statements from scholarpedia:
+Interesting general statements:
-* Regularization for the final layer (L2) helps
+* Regularization for the final layer (L2) helps (scholarpedia)
-* A fully connect reservoir works equally well and sparse connectivity only helps with computational complexity (but without references; just claims that "many authors report").
+* Also according to scholarpedia, sparsity is overrated (nb: true only if edges are weighted!).
+A fully connect reservoir works quite well; if edges are weighted, sparse connectivity only helps with computational complexity. (but without references; just claims that "many authors report").
 Also, obviously, if weights are allowed to be closer to 0, then fully connected isn't really quite "fully connected".

 # Ideas